 - Walkthrough hundreds of orange torii gates at Fushimi Inari Shrine

-- Rent a kimono or yukata in Gion and see if you can spot a geisha
+- Rent a kimono or yukata in Gion

-7. Osaka: the third-largest city with a vibrant nightlife
+The third-largest city with a vibrant nightlife

-And the city is well situated in the centre of Honshu island.
+And the city is well situated in the centre of Honshu Island.
 Located in the Kansai Region, international travellers can fly directly into Kansai International Airport (KIX) and arrive in Osaka within an hour.

 Best things to do in Osaka